Grief & The Healing Power of Writing

 • Be patient with yourself: Remember, you don’t have to be Shakespeare or Jane Austen.
 Grief writing doesn’t need to make sense or be polished.
 It’s about the process, not the product.

-Christine Slomski is a Licensed Professional Counselor specializing in anxiety, trauma, grief & loss, chronic illness, infertility counseling, and women’s mental health.
+Christine Slomski is a Licensed Professional Counselor in Mesa, Arizona.
+Her practice, Calm Hearts Counseling, specializes in treating anxiety, trauma, grief & loss, chronic illness, reproductive trauma & grief (infertility, pregnancy losses), and women’s mental health.

-Hi, I’m Christine Slomski, a Licensed Professional Counselor, EFT Tapping Practitioner & Reproductive Grief Care Specialist in Arizona.
+Hi, I’m Christine Slomski, a Licensed Professional Counselor, EMDR Therapist, EFT Tapping Practitioner & Reproductive Trauma & Grief Specialist in Mesa, Arizona.
 I’m here to help you find your way back to Calm.

 My work supports healing from within, using a Mind, Heart, Body, and Spirit model.
 I’m professionally and personally qualified to walk with you through the hard places, believing you already have within you the components to heal, transform, and thrive.